United States Semiquincentennial Commission: Formation

 All commission work, which consists of "inclusion — geographic, demographic — [as] a core theme," shall cease by its termination, on December 31, 2027.

 As determined by its organic law, the United States secretary of the interior held a competitive application process to select "the nonprofit partner that [would] serve as Administrative Secretariat for the...Commission."
 On May 4, 2018, the then-Civil War Trust, now known as the American Battlefield Trust, was chosen.
 The Administrative Secretariat's responsibilities include housing the commission, raising funds for it and preparing reports to Congress on behalf of the commission.
 Additionally, the commission works in tandem with the America250 Foundation, "its private, nonprofit partner," which was founded in 2019 by the commission and trust themselves, and is "the primary service provider to the [commission]," under a master service agreement enacted in May 2020.
 The commission and foundation both "share a website" and work and identify themselves under America250 banner, in addition to having the DiLella as chairman in both organizations.
 In addition, the commission helped create a congressional caucus, the Congressional America250 Caucus to act as a liaison between commission and Congress.

-On November 2, 2020, Donald Trump, through Executive Order 13958, determined that the now-dissolved 1776 Commission shall "advise and offer recommendations to the president and the United States Semiquincentennial Commission regarding the federal government's plans to celebrate the 250th anniversary of American independence and coordinate with relevant external stakeholders on their plans."
-Nevertheless, on the following January 20, the aforesaid executive order was rescinded by Joe Biden, through Executive Order 13985, on his first day in office.
+On November 2, 2020, Donald Trump, through Executive Order 13958, determined that the 1776 Commission shall "advise and offer recommendations to the president and the United States Semiquincentennial Commission regarding the federal government's plans to celebrate the 250th anniversary of American independence and coordinate with relevant external stakeholders on their plans."
+On the following January 20, the aforesaid executive order was rescinded by Joe Biden, through Executive Order 13985, on his first day in office.
+It was re-established by Trump upon his re-election in January 2025.